 After your bearings are repacked, press them back onto the cutter head and reinstall it onto the jointer.
 Make sure everything is snug and the cutter head rotates freely and re-install the belts.

 I was going to take a video of the jointer running before repacking the bearings, but it was squealing so badly (and eventually tripped the circuit breaker) that I decided against running it any longer.
 Here is a video immediately after re-assembling the cutter head into the jointer.
 It is much smoother and quieter now.
 (Notice that little bit of grease that was flung out of the bearings?
 I probably over-packed them a bit )

 The belts were in poor condition although still serviceable.
 Since the machine sat unused for the last decade or two, they were not only dried out and starting to fray, but they were permanently deformed from being under tension in the same position all that time.
-Fortunately replacement belts are only $7 each on Amazon.
+Fortunately replacement belts are only $7 each on Amazon (I used 2 of the Dayton 4L540 belts, but any 4L540 V belt should work fine, and remember you need two).
 I tried a couple of auto parts stores as well, but they wanted $15-20 each.
 No thanks.

 For reference, these are the part numbers for the bearings and belts if you are replacing them.
 For the bearings pay close attention to the sizes and make sure you’re buying sealed bearings, not shielded or open bearings.